My mission as a scholar: Nurture

 knowledge and confidence with mediascripting: A successful

 interdisciplinary approach to CS1.
-In Proceeding of the 44th ACM
+In Proceedings of the 44th ACM

 - Chase Felker*, Radka Slamova*, and Janet Davis.
 Integrating UX with Scrum

 in an Undergraduate Software Development Project.
-In Proceedings of the SIGCSE 2012 Annual
+In Proceedings of the 43rd ACM

 Technical Symposium on Computer Science Education, March 2012.